 Are Isopods Related to Shrimp?

-Isopods and shrimp may look completely different, but they are actually related.
-Both animals belong to the crustacean group, which also includes crabs, lobsters, and many other aquatic species.
+Isopods and shrimp may look completely different, but they are closely related.
+Both belong to the crustacean group, which also includes crabs and lobsters.

-This means isopods are more closely related to shrimp than they are to insects, even though many isopods live on land and are commonly known as woodlice.
+This means isopods are far more closely related to shrimp than they are to insects, even though many species live on land and are commonly known as woodlice.
+If you're exploring the hobby and looking to buy isopods UK keepers recommend, understanding their biology helps you build a better setup.
+You can browse isopods available in the UK to get started.

 Isopods Are Crustaceans